 What is a Landing Page?

-You’ve probably heard of landing pages before if you working on lead generation or increasing traffic to your website.
-Do you know exactly what it is or why you should have one (or even several) on your site?
 Many business owners think that the homepage is the be-all and end-all page of their website.
 This is partially true, but you’re missing some great opportunities if you don’t have landing pages factored into your online marketing strategy.

 10 Tips for Successful Landing Pages